nixworks/public/news/2015/03/11/README.md

 _Context: Angela Merkel, German Chancellor, Government of Germany, Moscow, World War II, biggest ever military parade_

 ### [The Kremlin's Rights Council states that they believe that Zaur Dadayev, a former Chechen police officer, who confessed to being part of the murder of Boris Nemtsov did so after being tortured. ](/news/2015/03/11/the-kremlin-s-rights-council-states-that-they-believe-that-zaur-dadayev-a-former-chechen-police-officer-who-confessed-to-being-part-of-the.md)
 A former Chechen police officer was likely tortured into confessing to the murder of Russian opposition activist Boris Nemtsov, a member of the Kremlin&#x27;s human rights council said Wednesday, prompting a spat with investigators.
-The statement from a body close to President Vladimir Putin and often
+The statement from a body close to President Vladimir Putin and oft...

 ### [At least 15 armed assailants ambush two vans on a highway in Burgundy, France  carrying millions of euros worth of jewels.
 It was the latest in a string of big jewel heists in France. ](/news/2015/03/11/at-least-15-armed-assailants-ambush-two-vans-on-a-highway-in-burgundy-france-carrying-millions-of-euros-worth-of-jewels-it-was-the-latest.md)
 _Context: Burgundy, France, jewels_